MSc in Biodiversity and Environmental Management: Career, Skills, Scope, Options, Outlook

 Can I work while studying for a Master of Science in Biodiversity and Environmental Management?

-It is possible to work while studying for a Master of Science in Biodiversity and Environmental Management, but it may be challenging to balance work and study commitments.
+It is possible to work while studying for a Master of Science in Biodiversity and Environmental Management, but balancing work and study commitments may be challenging.
 Some students may be able to find part-time or flexible work that fits around their course schedule, while others may prefer to focus on their studies full-time.
-It is important to consider the demands of the program and the time and energy required to complete coursework and other program requirements before deciding whether to work while studying.
+It is essential to consider the program's demands and the time and energy required to complete coursework and other program requirements before deciding whether to work while studying.

 What is the duration of a Master of Science in Biodiversity and Environmental Management program?